MoroccoAI/2023-GenAI-Hackathon/GenCrafters/README.md

 ## 3. Retrieval Augmented Generation:

-To base the answers and suggestions to the user questions, we use retrieval augmented generation to base the answers of the LLM on the (doctor-vetted) knowledge base to be able to make factual suggestions and to prevent the model from hallucinating.
+To base the answers and suggestions to the user questions, we use retrieval augmented generation to base the answers of the LLM on the (doctor-vetted) knowledge base to be able to make factual suggestions and prevent the model from hallucinating.

-For the purpose of this hackathon we use the *[First Aid Recommendation](https://huggingface.co/datasets/badri55/First_aid__dataset)* dataset.
+For the purpose of this hackathon, we use the *[First Aid Recommendation](https://huggingface.co/datasets/badri55/First_aid__dataset)* dataset.

 To encode the questions available in the dataset, we use the *[Bge v1.5 Large](https://huggingface.co/BAAI/bge-large-en-v1.5)* model.